Rahulraj04/MealCalorieTracker/readme.md

 ## Security
-used JWT token for authentication and session management since it will reduce the load on server session management and it will be present on client side
+Used JWT token for authentication and session management since it will reduce the load on server session management and it will be present on client side

 ### Database and framework used
 + DB : MongoDB